-Home to one of the best collections of fine art in the world, encompassing traditional, modern and contemporary masterpieces, all of the National Galleries of Scotland (Scottish National Gallery, Scottish National Gallery of Modern Art and Scottish National Portrait Gallery) have been granted a gold award.
-This also includes their mouth-watering cafes.
+Home to one of the best collections of fine art in the world and encompassing historical and contemporary masterpieces, all of the National Galleries of Scotland venues (Scottish National Gallery, Scottish National Gallery of Modern Art and Scottish National Portrait Gallery) have been granted a gold award, including their mouth-watering cafes.

-Just 40 mins from Edinburgh and located within a historic airfield, The National Museum of Flight explores the history and drama of flight as never before.
-Learn how the site was used by the Royal Air Force during WWII, climb aboard The Concorde Experience and discover how today’s engineers are working to make air travel eco-friendlier.
+Enter a world of discovery at The National Museum of Scotland.
+Spanning everything from dinosaurs and natural wildlife to spacecraft and modern fashion, you can easily spend hours here.
+Or for a day of all-things aeronautical, don’t miss a trip to their sister attraction, The National Museum of Flight.
+Just 40 minutes by car from central Edinburgh and located within a historic airfield, it offers a fantastic way to explore the history and drama of flight.
+Learn how the site was used as a Royal Air Force base during WWII, climb aboard The Concorde Experience and discover how today’s engineers are working to make air travel eco-friendlier.

-From the Big Bang to modern day, learn all about our astonishing planet at Dynamic Earth.
-Plunge into the ocean depths to explore the wonders of the deep, or see stars explode as you fly through the universe on a spaceship – however you spend your day here, it’ll be out of this world!
+From the Big Bang to climate change, learn all about our astonishing planet at Dynamic Earth.
+Plunge into the ocean depths to explore the wonders of the deep or see stars explode as you fly through the universe on a spaceship – however you spend your day here, it’ll be out of this world!

 At the heart of Scotland’s life for over 1000 years, Edinburgh Castle has witnessed many notable events – from royal ceremonies, medieval parliaments and lavish feasts to ruthless politics, raids and mighty military action.
 Visit today and see some unique items relating to Scotland’s history, including the Stone of Destiny, Scotland’s ancient kingmaking stone, and the Honours of Scotland, Britain’s oldest crown jewels.